NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/6. Tree/1. Unbalanced Binary Search Tree/README.md

-# Binary Search Tree
+# Unbalanced Binary Search Tree

-A Binary Search Tree is a tree that has the following properties:
+A Unbalanced Binary Search Tree is a tree that has the following properties:
 - Each node in a Binary Search Tree can have 0, 1 or 2 children nodes
 - The left node is always smaller than the parent node
 - The right node is always bigger than the parent node